Peper Harow: Cricket

 Cricket has long been played here, with evidence of rules and matches dating to 1727.
-Alan Brodrick, 2nd Viscount Midleton was a cricket patron and one match against a side organised by Charles Lennox, 2nd Duke of Richmond is believed to have taken place at Peper Harow in the 1727 English cricket season.
+Alan Brodrick, 2nd Viscount Midleton was a cricket patron and one match against a team organised by Charles Lennox, 2nd Duke of Richmond is believed to have taken place at Peper Harow in the 1727 English cricket season.

 Other activities

 During the Second World War, Peper Harow was used as a holding area for Canadian Forces.
 Part of the park not in the parish is used annually for point-to-point horse racing.

 Peper Harow House

 Peper Harow House was built by Sir William Chambers for George Brodrick, 3rd Viscount Midleton in 1765.
 Still incomplete when the 3rd Viscount died (in 1765), it was completed by his son after he came of age.
 It is a Grade I listed building.
 Lancelot 'Capability' Brown landscaped the park in 1762–3, and many fine trees remain from this time.
 Particularly notable are the Lebanon Cedar.
 According to 'A History of the County of Surrey' published in 1911, the park and grounds at Peper Harow contained some fine timber at that time, notably the cedars of Lebanon, which were put in as seedlings from pots in 1735.